Business Exit Strategies

 - shares in the individual's 'personal' trading company

 - assets owned by the individual used by the individual's personal trading company or trading partnership where the disposal is associated with a qualifying disposal of shares or partnership interest.

 All planned transactions require careful scrutiny to ensure that the available Entrepreneurs' Relief is maximised.
 Remember to keep us in the picture - we are best placed to help and advise if you involve us at an early stage.

 CGT and non-residents

-- Preparing your business for sale and minimising the tax due
+- Getting your business ready for sale and minimising the tax due

 - Identifying successors within the business

 - Timing the sale and maximising the sale price

 - Planning your transition to your next venture

 - Providing for a transfer of your business interests at your death or if you become incapacitated